 Intercity buses are generally cheaper than trains and can be more convenient, particularly from Heathrow airport where your luggage is more secure than on the underground, and you do not need to change bus.
 When you get to the bus station, always go immediately to the bus departure point to find if the bus is leaving because timetables may not be followed, or drivers know the traffic lets them arrive on time with a 30 min delayed departure.

 Arriving by air

 The most convenient international airport for Leicester is Birmingham, UK (BHX).
 A PREBOOKED* taxi to Leicester takes 40 min costs c. £45 and is best after a long flight or essential between 9 pm and 8 am.
 Train takes c.
-1 hr with one change.
+1 hr with one change and costs £15.
 Flying from the East you go via Dubai and the West via Newark/New York, or through AMS or CDG.
 Flights are no longer slightly cheaper than via London (some, now mostly non-UK, travel agents/airlines will negotiate and undercut LHR fares).
 Birmingham check-in time is 1.5 to 2 hr; incoming baggage is slow, up to 1hr.
 For European flights, East Midlands (EMA) airport is about 25 min from Leicester (£20 PREBOOKED taxi, or bus every 1 hr).